-For data sources integration, we have developed a customized ontology, whereupon our data is mapped, following a linked-data approach.
-For the resulting RDF datastore, we do not only provide a SPARQL end-point, but also a graphhical interface, so that users may explore the knowledge base content by applying both exploratory search, as well as a user-friendly natural language wizard for ad hoc SPARQL queries.
+Various heterogeneous datasets were mapped on this ontology following a linked-data approach.
+For the resulting RDF datastore, not only a SPARQL end-point is provided, but also a graphical interface, so that users may explore the content of the knowledge base by applying both exploratory search, as well as a user-friendly natural language wizard for ad hoc SPARQL queries.

-Time Capsule links and displays data from the follwing datasets, provided by various project partners:
+Time Capsule as it is presented here links and displays data from the following datasets, provided by various project partners:

 - Three datasets with data on samples or specimens from plants:

-- RADAR, provided by the Cultural Heritage Agency, containing data on almost all archeobotanical samples from the Netherlands
+- RADAR (Cultural Heritage Agency): metadata on almost all archeobotanical samples from the Netherlands

-- Economic Botany Database, provided by Naturalis Biodiversity Center, containing metadata on dried specimens from the collections of Naturalis, annotated with their economic use as for example medicine, food, or dye
+- Economic Botany Database (Naturalis Biodiversity Center): metadata on dried specimens from the collections of Naturalis, annotated with their economic use as for example medicine, food, or dye

 - Two linguistic datasets:

-- Chronologisch Woordenboek, provided by the Meertens Instituut, containing data on the origin of Dutch words
+- Chronologisch Woordenboek (Meertens Instituut): data on the origin of Dutch words

-- Snippendaalcatalogus, provided by Hortus Botanicus Amsterdam, containing name variants and botanical information based on the first catalogue of the hortus by Johannes Snippendaal in 1646
+- Snippendaalcatalogus (Hortus Botanicus Amsterdam): data on name variants and botanical information based on the first catalogue of the hortus by Johannes Snippendaal in 1646

 - One historical dataset:

-- Boekhouder Generaal Batavia, provided by Huygens/ING, containing information concerning the circulation of commodities as found in the administration of the Bookkeeper-General of the Dutch East India Company in Batavia in de 18th century
+- Boekhouder Generaal Batavia (Huygens/ING): data on the circulation of commodities as found in the administration of the Bookkeeper-General of the Dutch East India Company in Batavia in the 18th century

-The Farmaceutisch-Historische Thesaurus, provided by Stichting Farmaceutisch Erfgoed, served as a backbone for the ontology.
+The Farmaceutisch-Historische Thesaurus, provided by Stichting Farmaceutisch Erfgoed, serves as a backbone for the ontology.